 if something ...

 common case

 else

 less common case

-- Backward branches typically result from loops - and only the last time the branch is encountered will it not be taken.

-- (2)Some machines incorporate bits into the format for branch instructions whereby the compiler can furnish a hint as to whether the branch will be taken. - (3)Some machines maintain a branch history table which stores the address from which a given branch instruction was fetched and an indication as to whether it was taken the last time it was executed - (4)Of course, if a branch is predicted to be taken, the problem remains of knowing the target address if it is computed during execution of the instruction.
-On a pipelined CPU that uses a branch history table, this can be addressed by storing the actual target address as well - if relative mode addressing is used, the target for a given branch instruction will always be the same. - d) Some machines (MIPS) always execute the instruction after the branch instruction, even if the branch is taken.
-This is called DELAYED BRANCH.
+- Backward branches typically result from loops and only the last time the branch is encountered will it not be taken. - (2)Some machines incorporate bits into the format for branch instructions whereby the compiler can furnish a hint as to whether the branch will be taken. - (3)Of course, neither of these techniques would be helpful with mips, because they can only be applied once it is known that the instruction will be a branch, and that's too late for Stage 0 of the next instruction that occurs at the same time. - d) Some machines maintain a branch history table which stores the address from which a given jump or branch instruction was fetched as well as the calculated target address and an indication as to whether it was taken the last time it was executed. - (1) When Stage 0 fetches an instruction, if the PC is the same as the address that occurs in the history table, and the table indicates that is was unconditional or the branch was taken the last time it was executed, then the instruction at the stored target instruction is fetched instead.

-(This is the reason for the assembler inserting a nop after a branch instruction.
-In many cases - as we shall see later - it turns out to be possible to rearrange instructions in such a way as to place a useful instruction in this slot)

-- e) Of course, other control transfer instructions e.g. j, jal face a similar problem, even though the branch is always taken, since the target address must still be computed.
+- (2)Of course, if a branch is predicted to be taken and it actually isn't or it is predicted that it won't be taken and it actually is, then the wrongly-fetched instruction will still need to be nullified but this will only be the case sometimes, so the branch penalty will be smaller. - (3) The same problem will arise the first time a jump or branch instruction is encountered since there is not yet an entry for it in the history table. - e) Some machines (e.g. early versions of MIPS) always execute the instruction after the branch instruction, even if the branch is taken.
+This is called DELAYED BRANCH. - (This is the reason for the assembler inserting a nop after a branch instruction.
+In many cases as we shall see later it turns out to be possible to rearrange instructions in such a way as to place a useful instruction in this slot) - f) Of course, other control transfer instructions e.g. j, jal face a similar problem, even though the branch is always taken, since the target address must still be computed.
 Machines (like MIPS) that use delayed branch typically use this approach for these instructions as well. - 2.
-With pipelining, an additional complication arises.

-a) Suppose we have the sequence of instructions S1, S2 ...; instruction S2 uses some register as one of its its operands, and suppose that the result of S1 is stored in this same register - e.g.
+With pipelining, an additional complication arises. - a) Suppose we have the sequence of instructions S1, S2 ...; instruction S2 uses some register as one of its its operands, and suppose that the result of S1 is stored in this same register e.g.

-S1: addi \$1, \$0, 0x2a S2: add \$2, \$1, \$0
+S1: addi \$1, \$0, 0x2a

+S2: add \$2, \$1, \$0